dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
- pretty pretty cool
+ pretty cool
-um just a whole the whole set up the fact that it was where it was where it was and it you know it was set up the way it was said was it was awesome it
+just a whole the whole set up the fact that it was where it was where it was and it you know it was set up the way it was said was it was awesome it